by Melissa Nordell

 Turning a tragedy into marketplace ministry, they expect the scholarship and school will save lives and honor the memory and testimony of Garison Steele.
 At an annual church ceremony in his honor, his mother, Betsy, testified that Garison “carried the light of God’s love everywhere he went, and many hearts were changed.”

 Pastor Betsy used the scripture 1 Peter 2:9 for the award ceremony: “that we may proclaim the love and praise of God who has called us out of darkness into his marvelous LIGHT.”
-Along with his family, Garison’s life has proven to be a legacy for saving lives, both in the physical and for eternity to come for many.
+Along with his family, Garison’s life has proven to be a legacy for saving many lives, both in the physical and for eternity to come.